bradleyeckert/ok/README.md

 # ok
 Another C-based Forth

-Status: Preliminary, Under development.
-Compiles and executes Forth.
+Status: Proof of concept works: Compiles and executes Forth.
+Execution is on a VM either within `ok` or on a remote [target](./target/PC) connected by serial ports.

 This Forth is designed for embedded systems development using a host PC, serial port connection, and a target system based on an MCU or FPGA.
 To address modern cybersecurity requirements, the serial connection is encrypted.